9001/copyparty/README.md

 # accounts and volumes

 per-folder, per-user permissions  - if your setup is getting complex, consider making a [config file](./docs/example.conf) instead of using arguments
-* much easier to manage, and you can modify the config at runtime with `systemctl reload copyparty` or more conveniently using the `[reload cfg]` button in the control-panel (if logged in as admin)
+* much easier to manage, and you can modify the config at runtime with `systemctl reload copyparty` or more conveniently using the `[reload cfg]` button in the control-panel (if the user has `a`/admin in any volume)
   * changes to the `[global]` config section requires a restart to take effect

 a quick summary can be seen using `--help-accounts`